Maîtres Chez Nous: The Quebec Years of the QMJHL

 The early years of the Q were filled with both turmoil and success.
 Teams from Quebec only won three Memorial Cup titles from 1919 to 1969, but all of a sudden the new Quebec Major Junior league won two more in its first three years of existence, with the Quebec Remparts taking the title in 1970-71 and the Cornwall Royals following up in 1971-72.
 However, many of the newly-promoted franchises couldn't meet the financial demands of the new league.
 Laval folded after only one year in operation, and the Rosemont National moved to Laval to take up residence in the same Colisée de Laval home the next year, 1971.
 1972 witnessed the folding of the Verdun Maple Leafs and the St-Jérôme Alouettes.
 Also in 1972, the nascent league welcomed back a team in the heart of Montreal, as the old Junior Canadiens were welcomed back in from the Ontario league, although the terms of their move were such that the team had to change its name.
 (The team was officially "suspended" from the OHL and recreated as an expansion team, even though the ownership, arena, and players remained the same.)
 They became the Montreal Bleu, Blanc et Rouge (Blue, White and Red) and played out of the legendary Montreal Forum.

 In 1973, the league expanded outside the narrow Montreal-Quebec City corridor for the first time, adding two franchises that would become cornerstones of the league.
-To the north, the Chicoutimi Saguenéens, playing out of the Colisée de Chicoutimi, joined the fray, while to the west, the Hull Festivals (later Olympiques) began playing out of the Hull Arena.
+To the north, the Chicoutimi Saguenéens, playing out of the Colisée de Chicoutimi, were promoted from the Saguenay junior A league, while to the west, the Hull Festivals (later Olympiques) began playing out of the Hull Arena.
 That same year, the Shawinigan Bruins renamed themselves to the Shawinigan Dynamos.
 A year later, the Drummondville Rangers folded, while the Trois-Rivieres Ducs became the Draveurs (lumberjacks or raftmen).
 The name changes continued in 1975 and 1976, first with the Montreal Bleu Blanc et Rouge becoming the shorter Montreal Juniors, and then with the Hull Festivals becoming the Olympiques.
 In 1978 the Shawinigan Dynamos renamed again, becoming the Cataractes, after the famous Shawinigan Falls.